gdarko/wp-vimeo-videos/readme.txt

 10. GravityForms Integration (PRO version)

 == Changelog ==

+= Version 1.9.2 =
+- Added ability to cleanly close / stop the upload operation when closing the upload modal
+- Added video status sync, removes videos that were deleted from Vimeo.com
+- Added metadata sync process that runs on every 30 minutes and sync the videos chunk by chunk to keep the server resource usage low
+- Fixed issue related to the disabled video name in the Gutenberg editor

+_PRO ONLY:_
+- Added {dgv_vimeo_id} for the GravityForms integration
+- Fixed styling issue related to the Media Library video file upload modal form the list table
+- Fixed issue related to the disabled video name in the Gutenberg editor
+- Removed validation check for the description field (not optional) when uploading file from Media Library list table
+- Improved folders loading in the search

 = Version 1.8.3 =
 - Fix issues related to the select2 element